 “Students are able to engage in and manage situations in a safe and controlled setting of the simulation labs,” commented Bosley.
 “These nursing care scenarios are too high risk for students to manage in the clinical setting.
 Students are then able to develop prioritization skills and apply interventions while building their confidence as a competent nurse.”

 The Naylor Simulation Lab utilizes the CAE nursing simulator, which is a fully-wireless manikin with on-board fluid, pneumatic and electrical systems and is built tough to withstand a wide variety of real-life situations.
 The Lab is also equipped with a BabySim, an interactive mannequin for pediatric simulations, as well as Lucina, a labor and delivery simulation model with neonate.
 Lucina is fully capable of birthing a child and will provide student-nurses an opportunity to interact in a labor/delivery scenario first-hand.
 The School is also equipped with a skills lab where students learn the small pieces of the caregiving puzzle that, when combined, account for their real-life scenarios that are played out in the simulation rooms.
+Further, both laboratories also have fully functioning medical equipment, which includes medical headwalls with simulated oxygen, suction equipment, ophthalmoscopes, and otoscopic tools.

 The Naylor Simulation Lab has proven a vital piece of the student recruitment puzzle, as well.
 The benefits of simulation include allowing the student to apply theories learned in the classroom and tasks learned and practiced in the skills lab.